Entanglement harvesting from conformal vacuums between two Unruh-DeWitt detectors moving along null paths: Discussion

 We also observed that in $(1+1)$ dimensional Schwarzschild and $(1+3)$ dimensional de Sitter spacetime, regardless of whether one takes the same or different outgoing null paths, the concurrence continuously decreases with increasing detector transition energy.
-In $(1+1)$ dimensional de Sitter spacetime and for a certain non-zero value of the distance $d$, one harvests entanglement in discrete ranges of the field mode frequency, see Fig. \ref{fig:Concurrence-DS-d1-dEsame}.
+In $(1+1)$ dimensional de Sitter spacetime and for a certain non-zero value of the distance $d$, one harvests entanglement in discrete ranges of the detector transition energy, see Fig. \ref{fig:Concurrence-DS-d1-dEsame}.
+In this scenario, we also investigated the role of the vacuum fluctuations of the field in the harvested entanglement.

 We observed that the mutual information corresponding to a specific field mode frequency is generally independent of the distance $d$ in $(1+1)$ dimensional Schwarzschild and de Sitter spacetime.
 In contrast, this mutual information is periodically dependent on $d$ in $(1+3)$ dimensional de Sitter background, but it never becomes zero like the concurrence.
 This analysis asserts that in these spacetimes, one can obtain certain outgoing null paths for the two detectors where there is no quantum communication between the two detectors.
 However, classical communication is still possible as perceived through mutual information.
 In this analysis we intentionally refrain from making any comment on Hartle-Hawking vacuum for black hole case.
 This is because we could not properly analyse the related integrals since our choices of regulators could not make the integrals convergent, both at the analytical and numerical levels.
 One should note that we have specifically considered the outgoing null paths for the detectors.
 In this regard, one could have considered the ingoing null paths as well.
-In particular, we have checked the case with both detectors in ingoing null paths corresponding to the Boulware, Unruh, and the Hartle-Hawking vacuua.
+In particular, we have checked the case with both detectors in ingoing null paths corresponding to the Boulware, Unruh, and the Hartle-Hawking vacua.
 The properties of the entanglement harvesting from the Boulware vacuum, as expected, remain the same like the outgoing scenario.
 Whereas the ingoing-Unruh situation follows the identical outcome of outgoing-Hartle-Hawking case and therefore we refrain to comment again.
 Similar situation also arises for ingoing-Hartle-Hawking scenario.
-Finally, the de-Sitter universe also yields the identical inferances for the ingoing trajectories as the outgoing ones.
+Finally, the de-Sitter universe also yields the identical inferences for the ingoing trajectories as the outgoing ones.